mmbman/Katagiri/1987-03-14-Bendowa-Talk-4.md

 **Katagiri Roshi:** What do you mean, one prescription?

-**Questioner:** Like it says in *Bendowa*, practice and realization are the same, and just full devotion to sitting?
+**Questioner:** Like it says in *Bendōwa*, practice and realization are the same, and just full devotion to sitting?

 **Katagiri Roshi:** Practice and realization are one?